cdgomezo/osmpg/README.md

 ## How to use
 This version needs sudo priviledges.
 Working on removing them.
 1. Install singularity: https://docs.sylabs.io/guides/3.0/user-guide/installation.html
 2. Build the container with: `sudo singularity build --sandbox osmpg osmpg.def`.
-Alternatively, you can install yourself (without singularity) all the required packages following the recipe in osmpg_nosin.def.
+Alternatively, you can install yourself (without singularity) all the required packages following the recipe in osmpg.def.
 3. Open a shell terminal of the container: `sudo singularity shell --writable osmpg`
 4. Initiate the database: (When creating password choose 'postgres' for simplicity)
 ```